SylphxAI/leaf/docs/themes.md

 Leaf comes with multiple built-in themes that you can switch between instantly.
 Each theme is designed for different use cases and aesthetics.

+## 🚀 Live Theme Preview

+Experience our themes in real-time with the interactive theme selector below:

+\<LiveThemeSelector />

 ## Available Themes

 ### 🎨 Default Theme